Campus Access and Safe Use

 - (A) Someone who has been diagnosed with COVID-19

-- (B) Someone who has a high fever (37.5 degrees or higher), a persistent cough, a loss of sense of smell/taste, or any other COVID-like or cold/flu-like symptoms
+- (B) Someone who has a high fever (37.5 degrees or higher) and/or feeling unwell

-- (D) Someone who has been defined as a close contact of anyone diagnosed with COVID 19 by the public health department within the past 14 days and so is recommended to self-quarantine by a doctor or the public health authorities
+- (D) Someone who has been defined as a close contact of anyone diagnosed with COVID 19 by the public health department OR someone who has not officially been designated a close contact but who meets the criteria for close contact*

-- (E) Someone who has returned from any country within the past 14 days
+- (E) Someone who has returned from any country within the period of quarantine mandated by the government

-- (F) Someone staying in the same household / is a close contact with anyone who has returned to Japan from a foreign country within the past 14 days
+- (F) Someone staying in the same household / is a close contact with anyone who has returned to Japan from a foreign country within the period of quarantine mandated by the government

 - (G) Anyone staying in the same household as an identified close contact